samrwright/govuk-design-system/src/patterns/check-a-service-is-suitable/index.md

   name: "Check a service is suitable",
   criteria: [
     {
-      text: "users do not need to repeat answers that they've already given",
+      text: "make sure users do not need to repeat answers that they've already given",
       anchor: "wcag-avoid-repeating-questions"
     }
   ]